RossComputerGuy/aires/README.md

-# aires
+# Aires

-Aires Game Engine
+The Aires Game Engine is a basic 3D game engine written in C++.
+The goal is to have an objective game engine similar to JMonkeyEngine, support for new technologies like Vulkan are provided.